psychemedia/storytelling-notes/gwion-bach.md

 From the flower-cups of summer, on field and on tree,
 Our mead cups are filled by the vintager bee.

-Seithenyn* ap § Seithyn, the generous, the bold, Drinks ‘the wine of the stranger hom vessels of vold;]
+Seithenyn `[The accent is on the second syllable: Seithényn]` ap Seithyn, the generous, the bold, Drinks ‘the wine of the stranger hom vessels of gold; `[Gwin ... o eur... .
+ANEURIN]`
 But we from the horn, the blue silver-rimmed horn,
 Drink the ale and the mead in our fields that were born.

 The ale-froth is white, and the mead sparkles bright;
-They both smile apart, and with smiles they unite
+They both smile apart, and with smiles they unite `[The mixture of ale and mead made *bradawd*, a favorite drink of the Ancient Britons.]`
-The mead from the flowe r; and the ale from the corn,
+The mead from the flower; and the ale from the corn,
 Smile, sparkle, and sing in the buffalo horn.

 The horn, the blue horn, cannot stand on its tip ;
-[ts path is right on from the hand to the lip:
+Its path is right on from the hand to the lip:
 Though the bow! and the wine-cup our tables adorn,
 More natural the draught from the buffalo horn.

 But Seithenyn ap Seithyn, the generous, the bold,
 Drinks the bright-flowing wine from the fon-cleamine rgold
 The wine, in the bowl by his lip that is worn,
 Shall be glorious as mead in the buffalo horn.

-* The accent is on the S¢ cond sylli ih le: Seithényn | Gwin ....0 eur... .
-ANEURIN, The mixture of ale and mead made bradawd, a favorite drink of the Ancient Britons. "©.
-Fl. :

 The horns circle fast, but their fountains will last,
 As the stream passes ever, and never is past: